Terms & Conditions

 5.2.
 Centrus360 must:

-5.2.1. require its sub-processors to comply with obligations equivalent to its own under this DPA; and
+5.2.1.
+Require its sub-processors to comply with obligations equivalent to its own under this DPA and

-5.2.2. inform the Customer of any intended additions or replacements of sub-processors to enable the Customer the opportunity to object (but if the Customer does object and can't demonstrate to Centrus360's reasonable satisfaction that the objection is due to an actual or likely breach of Data Protection Laws, then the Customer indemnifies Centrus360 and its group companies for any losses, damages, costs (including reasonable legal fees) and expenses they suffer in accommodating the objection).
+5.2.2.
+Inform the Customer of any intended additions or replacements of sub- processors to enable the Customer the opportunity to object (but if the Customer does object and can’t demonstrate to Centrus360’s reasonable satisfaction that the objection is due to an actual or likely breach of Data Protection Laws, then the Customer indemnifies Centrus360 and its group companies for any losses, damages, costs (including reasonable legal fees) and expenses they suffer in accommodating the objection).

 6. International data transfers

 6.1.
 The Customer agrees that Centrus360 may transfer Personal Data outside of the European Economic Area or United Kingdom as required to perform the Services, as long as Centrus360 ensures that all transfers comply with Data Protection Laws.
-For this purpose, the Customer must comply with any reasonable request Centrus360 makes, including any request to enter into standard data protection clauses adopted by the European Commission from time to time (where the EU GDPR applies) or adopted by the UK nformation Commissioner from time to time (where the UK GDPR applies).
+For this purpose, the Customer must comply with any reasonable request Centrus360 makes, including any request to enter into standard data protection clauses adopted by the European Commission from time to time (where the EU GDPR applies) or adopted by the UK Information Commissioner from time to time (where the UK GDPR applies).

 Appendix - Data processing information